mhucka/zowie/index.md

 ```

+### _Special-case behavior_

+Although Zowie is not aimed solely at DEVONthink users, its development was motivated by the author's desire to use Zotero with that software.
+A complication arose due to an undocumented feature in DEVONthink: [it ignores a Finder comment if it is identical to the value of the "URL" attribute](https://discourse.devontechnologies.com/t/some-finder-comments-not-showing-in-devonthink/66864/30) (which is the name it gives to the `com.apple.metadata:kMDItemWhereFroms` attribute [discussed above](#available-methods-of-writing-zotero-links)).
+In practical terms, if you do something like write the Zotero select link into the Finder comment of a file and then have a DEVONthink smart rule copy the value to the URL field, the Finder comment will subsequently [appear blank in DEVONthink](https://discourse.devontechnologies.com/t/some-finder-comments-not-showing-in-devonthink/66864) (even though it exists on the actual file).
+This can be unexpected and confusing, and has caught people (including the author of Zowie) unaware.
+To compensate, Zowie 1.2 introduced a new option: it can add a trailing space character to the end of the value it writes into the Finder comment when using the `findercomment` method.
+Since approaches to copy the Zotero link from the Finder comment to the URL field in DEVONthink will typically strip whitespace around the URL value, the net effect is to make the value in the Finder comment just different enough from the URL field value to prevent DEVONthink from ignoring the Finder comment.
+Use the option `-s` to  make Zowie to add the trailing space character.

 ### _Additional command-line arguments_

 To make Zowie only print what it would do without actually doing it, use the `-n` "dry run" option.

 If given the `-q` option, Zowie will not print its usual informational messages while it is working.
 It will only print messages for warnings or errors.
-By default messages printed by Zowie are also color-coded.
+By default, messages printed by Zowie are also color-coded.
 If given the option `-C`, Zowie will not color the text of messages it prints.
 (This latter option is useful when running Zowie within subshells inside other environments such as Emacs.)

 If given the `-V` option, this program will print the version and other information, and exit without doing anything else.

 If given the `-@` argument, this program will output a detailed trace of what it is doing.
 The debug trace will be sent to the given destination, which can be `-` to indicate console output, or a file path to send the output to a file.

-When `-@ has` been given, Zowie also installs a signal handler on signal `SIGUSR1` that will drop Zowie into the pdb debugger if the signal is sent to the running process.
+When `-@` has been given, Zowie also installs a signal handler on signal `SIGUSR1` that will drop Zowie into the pdb debugger if the signal is sent to the running process.

 ### _Summary of command-line options_